 MORE COVERS >>

-David Pelham's artwork for the 1974 reprint of Tiger!
-Tiger! is one of his most celebrated designs and was one of the covers he discussed when invited to speak at '70 Years of Penguin Design' at the Victoria and Albert Museum, London, in 2005.
-In his talk, Pelham quoted from the blurb on the book's back cover and praised the "gifted copywriter" at Penguin who had written it, Meaburn Staniland.
-What Pelham did not mention (and may not have known) was that his former colleague was also an sf author.
-Staniland's novel about time travel, Back to the Future, was published in 1947 but has been out of print ever since, although its subject and title reappeared in 1985 as a Hollywood movie by the American director Robert Zemeckis.
+David Pelham's cover for the 1974 reprint of Tiger!
+Tiger! was one of the covers he discussed when invited to speak at '70 Years of Penguin Design' at London's V&A Museum in 2005.
+In his talk, Pelham quoted from the blurb on the book's back cover and praised the 'gifted copywriter' at Penguin who had written it, Meaburn Staniland.
+What Pelham did not mention (and perhaps did not know) was that his former colleague was also an sf author.
+Staniland's novel about time travel, Back to the Future, was published in 1947 but has been out of print ever since, though its subject and title reappeared in 1985 as a Hollywood movie by the American director Robert Zemeckis.
 However, the film does not credit Staniland's novel and it is not known if Zemeckis knew of it.

 ALFRED BESTER Tiger!
 Tiger!, 1974 Tiger!
 Tiger!
 (2620) by Alfred Bester